Papillon VS Labrador Retriever

 Size and Appearance

 The Papillon is a small-sized dog weighing 5–10 pounds and standing 8–11 inches tall.
-In comparison, the Labrador Retriever is large-sized at 55–80 pounds and 21–24 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Labrador Retriever is large-sized at 55–80 pounds and 21–24 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament